JayWood/eve-market-importer/README.md

 This WordPress Plugin adds [WP_CLI](http://wp-cli.org/) commands for importing data from the EvE Crest API and adds custom post types and taxonomies where necessary.
 In-turn, allowing any WordPress geek full control over the data.
+Sure!
+You can do this with the static data dump, but where's the fun in that?

 ## Current CLI Commands
 ### groups